Rubier-Project/BufferArgv/README.md

 # Notice

 + if you want to set a message for `-h` or `--help` on `on_call` mode, please set that as finally decorator
-+ if you want to set filter for args, set that before calling `trust` function
++ if you want to set filter for args, set that before calling `trust` function ( its suggested to use this by that way, after all its optional )

 ## Basicly Things
 + Created by `python 3.11.0`